-Use the on-screen display (OSD) menu to adjust the monitor screen image based on your preferences.
+Use the OSD menu to adjust the monitor screen image based on your preferences.
 You can access and make adjustments in the OSD menu using the buttons on the bottom side of the monitor's front bezel.

 To access the OSD menu and make adjustments, do the following: